tshepo-ncube/nontanda/posts/be-kind-to-your-mind-and-live-drug-free.md

 - Engaging in regular physical activity to boost mood and alleviate anxiety.
 - Prioritizing quality sleep to recharge your mind and body.
 - Cultivating healthy relationships that provide support and encouragement.
-- Setting boundaries to protect your mental and emotional well-being.
+- <a href="https://psychcentral.com/lib/10-way-to-build-and-preserve-better-boundaries" style="text-decoration: none;" target="_blank" >Setting boundaries</a> to protect your mental and emotional well-being.

 ## Living Drug-Free

 ![drug free image](https://media.tenor.com/pSzreKi-GbkAAAAi/i-am-not-high-george-w-bush.gif)

-Living drug-free means making conscious choices to abstain from substance abuse and dependency.
-While some substances may provide temporary relief or escape, they often exacerbate mental health issues in the long run.
+Living drug-free means making conscious choices to abstain from <a href="https://pacifichealthsystems.com/blog/what-is-the-difference-between-substance-abuse-and-substance-dependence/" style="text-decoration: none;" target="_blank" > substance abuse and dependency.</a> While some substances may provide temporary relief or escape, they often exacerbate mental health issues in the long run.

 By choosing to live drug-free, you're committing to a lifestyle that prioritizes your mental clarity, emotional stability, and overall health.
 This can involve: